DilipVankayala/DilipVankayala/README.md

 - 👋 Hi, I’m @DilipVankayala
-- 👀 I’m interested in Artificial Intelligence&Machine Learning
+- 👀 I’m interested in Artificial Intelligence & Machine Learning
 - 🌱 I’m currently learning Machine Learning
-- 💞️ I’m looking to collaborate on Data Science and Analysis
+- 💞️ I’m looking to collaborate on Data Science and Analysis and power bi projects
-- 📫 How to reach me ...
+- 📫 How to reach me by mailing to dilipv2003@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 DilipVankayala/DilipVankayala is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.